kongchen/ginger/README.md

 }

 ```
 1. `swaggerBaseURL` must be end with `api-docs.json`, as defined in Swagger.
+In another word, it should be configured as `swagger.api.basepath` in
 2. `outputTemplatePath` is the document output template's URI, see more in [api-doc-template](https://github.com/kongchen/api-doc-template)
 3. `apiBasePath` is the api's path based on the server's root endpoint.
 This configuration is *very important* for populating the samples in output document.
 4. `outputPath` is the final document's ouput path.